-- 1.1 Design and implement cycle routes in accordance with the Safe System approach.
-Cycling facilities will be physically separated from motorised traffic and/ or speeds reduced to 30km/h24 Where possible, separated dedicated space for pedestrians and cyclists will be provided. - 1.2 Provide training for CN staff in the Safe System approach. - 1.3 Undertake trials of limited access streets and areas. - 1.4 Advocate to the NSW Government for lower speed limits. - 1.5 Consistent with actions in the Newcastle Transport Strategy, review the functional road hierarchy, define street types and corresponding user hierarchies, indicative road space allocation and treatments for walking and riding. - 1.6 Consistent with the Newcastle Transport Strategy, develop and implement a program of local area traffic management studies and study methodology, to deter through traffic and ensure needs of vulnerable roads users are addressed and prioritised. - 1.7 Develop a bicycle toolkit and suite of standard drawings for various treatments (e.g. for continuous path treatments, driveways, marking of logos) in conjunction with Transport for NSW and Lake Macquarie City Council.
+1.1 Design and implement cycle routes in accordance with the Safe System approach.
+Cycling facilities will be physically separated from motorised traffic and/ or speeds reduced to 30km/h.24

+1.2 Provide training for CN staff in the Safe System approach.

+1.3 Undertake trials of limited access streets and areas.

+1.4 Advocate to the NSW Government for lower speed limits.

+1.5 Consistent with actions in the Newcastle Transport Strategy, review the functional road hierarchy, define street types and corresponding user hierarchies, indicative road space allocation and treatments for walking and riding.

+1.6 Consistent with the Newcastle Transport Strategy, develop and implement a program of local area traffic management studies and study methodology, to deter through traffic and ensure needs of vulnerable roads users are addressed and prioritised.

+1.7 Develop a bicycle toolkit and suite of standard drawings for various treatments (e.g. for continuous path treatments, driveways, marking of logos) in conjunction with Transport for NSW and Lake Macquarie City Council